-Manually: To get your device driver, you need to go to its manufacturer website, find the driver corresponding with your specific flavor of Windows version (for example, Windows 32 bit) and download the driver manually.
+Option 1 — Manually: To get your device driver, you need to go to its manufacturer website, find the driver corresponding with your specific flavor of Windows version (for example, Windows 32 bit), and download the driver manually.

 Once you’ve downloaded the correct driver for your system, double click on the downloaded file and follow the on-screen instructions to install the driver.

-Automatically: If you don’t have the time, patience or computer skills to update the driver manually, you can do it automatically with Driver Easy.
+Option 2 — Automatically (Recommend): If you don’t have the time, patience, or computer skills to update the driver manually, you can do it automatically with Driver Easy.

 Driver Easy will automatically recognize your system and find the correct driver for it.
 You don’t need to know exactly what system your computer is running, you don’t need to risk downloading and installing the wrong driver, and you don’t need to worry about making a mistake when installing.